This chocolate brioche recipe makes deliciously soft, tender crumbed, chocolate-flavored brioche bread.

 The second proof and baking

-- Cover the tin with a kitchen towel and let the chocolate brioche loaf proof again until slightly more than double in size, this time at room temperate.
+- Cover the tin with a kitchen towel and let the chocolate brioche loaf proof again until slightly more than double in size, this time at room temperate (warm place).

 - Bake the chocolate brioche loaf at 165 degrees Celsius (in a preheated oven) on the lowest rack in the oven for 30 minutes.

-- Once baked, remove the chocolate brioche loaf from the oven and brush the top with melted butter.
+- Once baked, remove the chocolate brioche loaf from the oven and use a pastry brush to brush the top with melted butter.

-- Remove the bread from the tin and place it on a wire rack to cook completely.
+- Remove the bread from the tin and place it on a wire cooling rack to cool completely.
 The chocolate broiche is best sliced when it has cooled down completely.

 Can you substitute bread flour with all-purpose flour?